ga4gh/refget/docs/specification.md

 An earlier standard, the refget sequences protocol, partially addressed this issue for individual sequences, such as a single chromosome, but is not directly applicable to collections of sequences, such as a linear reference genome.
 Building on refget sequences, sequence collections presents fundamental concepts, and therefore the specification can be used for many downstream use cases.
-For example, we envision that seqcol identifiers could replace or live alongside the human-readable identifiers currently used to identify reference genomes (e.g. "hg38" or "GRCh38"), which would provide improved reproducibility.
-This would provide improved reproducibility.

 Some other examples of common use cases where the use of seqcol is beneficial include: